sanand0/til/llms.md

   - People find it very easy to understand agentic workflows once they read through the code
   - Reflection or feedback is a useful agentic pattern
   - In multi-agent collaboration, it may be the same underlying model that is acting as different agents.
 But just like we find it useful for the same CPU to run multiple processes and each application is its own abstraction, agents of useful abstraction
+- 27 Nov 2024.
+It's hard to summarize a large document using RAG.
+But you can directly add answers to such questions into the corpus, e.g. by adding a "summary" section, and other answers to common questions.
 - 26 Nov 2024.
 [Ultravox](https://www.ultravox.ai/) lets you build voice agents at 5c/min = $3/hr (OpenAI is 6c input, 24c output).
 Or [clone their repo](https://github.com/fixie-ai/ultravox).
   - Idle call time is counted towards cost.
 So cost may be higher than OpenAI.
   - Voice cloning quality is average.
 Very distinctive voices are just partly identifiable.